center-for-threat-informed-defense/defending-iaas-with-attack/docs/collection.rst

     infrastructure while the consumers have control over the computing resources, including some control of selected networking components…

-This separation of responsibilities in cloud architectures is the single most important concept for the Defending IaaS project.
+This separation of responsibilities is a focal point for the Defending IaaS collection.
 The collection includes ATT&CK techniques that pertain to the "Agency Managed" components seen in the architecture diagram to the right.

 This architecture and division of responsibility are tailored to the Defending IaaS project and its chosen attack surface, but in general the methodology can